mongodb-developer/kotlin-driver-quick-start/Readme.md

 ![insert one](https://images.contentstack.io/v3/assets/blt39790b633ee0d5a7/blt1d124cbfb185d7d6/648ae0b2359ef0161360df47/Screenshot_2023-06-15_at_10.49.33.png)

+> Don't forget to add environment variable again for this file, if you had trouble while running it.

 If we want to add many documents to the collection we can use `insertMany`, which is recommended over running `insertOne` in a loop.

 ```kotlin